Mottie/Presentations/customizing-the-web/PITCHME.md

 - [OpenUserCss.org](https://openusercss.org/) (Beta)
 - Anywhere (UserCSS only)

-Notes: userstyles.org by Stylish author, also sold to SimilarWeb Jan 2017
+Note: userstyles.org by Stylish author, also sold to SimilarWeb Jan 2017

 ---